alexanderher1324/ARproject---Flask/README.md

 provided buttons to authorize Instagram, TikTok or YouTube via OAuth.
 After you approve access, the obtained tokens are stored automatically and the dashboard will show the platforms as connected.

+## Analytics

+Use the **Analytics** tab on the dashboard to view engagement for your posts and track follower counts over time.
+Choose the desired platform from the dropdown menu to filter results.